 Egg donation is an amazing gift to families who need medical assistance to have children.
 It offers the chance to help bring a new baby to the world and build a new family.
-Besides, donors receive monetary compensation for their time, effort, and sacrifices.
+Besides, egg donor receive monetary compensation for their time, effort, and sacrifices.

-Deciding to donate your eggs is a selfless act that provides hope to a lot of women (and men) who cannot become pregnant on their own.
+Deciding to become an egg donor is a selfless act that provides hope to a lot of women (and men) who cannot become pregnant on their own.
 So if you have agreed to donate eggs and are wondering how you will inform your friends and family without getting negative reactions from them, there are many ways to go about the conversation.
-But before we proceed, let’s give you an overview of egg donation– what it means, its ethics, and the stigmas associated with egg donation – so you will know what it’s all about.
+But before we proceed, let’s give you an overview of egg donation– what it means, its ethics, and the stigmas associated with donation – so you will know what it’s all about.

 What is egg donation?

 Egg donation occurs when a young woman undergoes part of the IVF procedure to have some of her eggs harvested, which she can then give out to another woman, medical research, or training.
 Learn about the complete donation process here.

 Women have to be between the ages of 19 and 31 to qualify to donate eggs.
 Fertility clinics don’t usually allow older women to donate except in certain cases, i.e., if you are donating to a member of your family.

 Prospective donors will need to undergo some tests before they are allowed to donate eggs.
 This is to ensure they don’t transfer any severe diseases or health conditions to the child or the intended mother.

 Nowadays, more and more people are growing their families with the help of assisted reproductive technology (or ART).